 - Function points

-1. Lines of Code (LOC): As the name suggest, LOC count the total number of lines of source code in a project.
+1. Lines of Code (LOC): As the name suggests, LOC count the total number of lines of source code in a project.
 The units of LOC are:

 - KLOC- Thousand lines of code

 - NLOC- Non-comment lines of code